Ailantha

 Picture

 So Tom called AAA and spoke to a friendly and very sympathetic agent who also offered her gratitude that we were alive and well.
-The agent apologized that it would be at least 90 minutes before a tow truck would arrive for us, but suggested that in the meantime he call Jenkins Auto Repair,
+The agent apologized that it would be at least 90 minutes before a tow truck would arrive for us, but suggested that in the meantime he call Jenkins Auto Repair, in the nearby town of Greenfield.

 Picture